Getting Green Infrastructure “Built Right”: City of Surrey has Moved Beyond Pilot Projects to a Broader Watersheds Objectives Approach

 Provincially Significant Events Hosted by the City

-After presenting the “Champion Supporter” letter of recogition, Kim Stephens took City Council on a trip down memory lane and informed Councillors about the historical and provincial significance of successive transformational events that the City has hosted over the past decade, notably:
+After presenting the “Champion Supporter” letter of recognition, Kim Stephens took City Council on a trip down memory lane and informed Councillors about the significance of these events:

 May 2005: Green Infrastructure Consultation Workshop

 June 2006: Celebrating Green Infrastructure Innovation Pilot Series